olitomlinson/dapr-workflow-examples/README.md

 At any point in time (while the Workflow is running, or after it has completed) you can check the status of that Workflow instance.

-This sample application utilises 2 services (`Client` and `Workflow`) this is purely to demonstrate the Service to Service Invocation, as well as Dapr Workflows.
-If desired, you could simply call the `/start` endpoint on the `Workflow` service directly.
+This sample application utilises 2 services (`Client` and `Workflow`) this is purely to demonstrate Dapr Service to Service Invocation and Dapr PubSub capabilities, as well as Dapr Workflows.
+If desired, you can simply call the `/start` endpoint on the `Workflow` service directly.

 The recommended way to run this sample application is via Docker Compose due to its ease of use.